Yun Tongju

+Yun was born in Longjing, Jilin, China.
 After studying at the Myeongdong School, he moved to Pyongyang and graduated from Soongsil Middle School (now Soongsil High School in Seoul).
 He later moved to Seoul and attended Yonhi College.
 During his second year at Yonhi College, he published a poem in the boy magazine, and officially appeared in the paragraph.
-After crossing over to Japan, he entered Kyoto Doshisha University in 1942 but was arrested by the Japanese police for alleged anti-Japanese movements in 1943.
-While imprisoned in a Fukuoka, he died at the age of 27, leaving over 100 poems.
-His cause of death in Fukuoka prison is uncertain, but theories have been raised based on accounts of saltwater injections and medical experiments performed at that prison.
+In 1942, he went to Japan and entered the English Literature Department at Rikkyo University, but later that year, he transferred to the English Literature Department at Doshisha University.
+But was arrested by the Japanese police for alleged anti-Japanese movements in 1943.
+While imprisoned in Fukuoka, he died at the age of 27, leaving over 100 poems.
+His cause of death in a Fukuoka prison is uncertain, but theories have been raised based on accounts of saltwater injections and medical experiments performed at that prison.
 His book, The Sky, the Wind, the Stars, and the Poem (하늘과 바람과 별과 詩), was published posthumously.

 He was recognized as one of the conscientious intellectuals in the latter half of the Japanese colonial period, and his poems were based on criticism and self-reflection of the Japanese colonial government and the Joseon Governor-General.
-His friend and cousin, Song Mong-Gyu, was also arrested while trying to join the independence movement and was classified as a subject of Japanese experimentation in Japan.
+His cousin and close friend, Song Mong-gyu, was arrested while attempting to join the independence movement and was subjected to Japanese experimentation in Japan.
 While in Japan, he adopted the Japanese name, Hiranuma (平沼).
 In addition to his Korean name, the nicknames Dongju and Yunju were also used.

-Life
+Biography

-Yun Dong-Ju was born as the eldest son among the four children of his father Yun Yeong-Seok and his mother Kim Yong at Mingdong village in Longjing, where many Korean settlers in China lived during the Japanese occupation of Korea.
+Yun Dong-ju was born as the eldest son among the four children of his father Yun Yeong-seok and his mother Kim Yong at Mingdong village (also known as Myeongdong-chon) in Longjing, where many Korean settlers in China lived during the Japanese occupation of Korea.
 As a child, he was called "Haehwan" (해환, 海煥 [hɛːhwan]).
 He entered Eunjin Middle School in Longjing in 1932 and moved to Pyeongyang to attend Soongsil Middle School in 1936.
 When the school was closed down in the same year he moved back to Longjing.
-On December 27, 1941, aged 23, he graduated from Yonhi College, in Seoul which later became Yonsei University.
+On 27 December 1941, aged 23, he graduated from Yonhi College, in Seoul which later became Yonsei University.